mrorii/github_lda/README.md

 ### Calculate the term frequency for each repository

     mkdir term_freq_dir
-    github_lda calctf -i repo_dir -o term_freq_dir [--stopwords=/path/to/stopwords] [--lang=ruby,javascript]
+    github_lda calctf -i repo_dir -o term_freq_dir [--stopwords=/path/to/stopwords] [--lang=ruby,javascript] [--process=1]

-You can limit the repositories of interest by using the --lang flag.
+You can limit the repositories of interest by using the --lang option.
 By default, term frequencies for source files of all programming languages will be calculated.
 Refer [here][lang] for the list of available language options.
+You can also specify the number of processors to run on by usin g the --process option.

 ### Preprocess the corpus and convert it into lda-c format and ctr format data